Language Arithmetics: Towards Systematic Language Neuron Identification and Manipulation: Language Neuron Identification

 We use the Llama-3.1-8B base model \cite{grattafiori2024llama} for all experiments.
 Notably, Llama-3.1 is a decoder-only model that was neither explicitly trained for multilingual tasks nor instruction-tuned.
 Its pre-training data includes approximately 5\% non-English content spanning over 30 languages.
 We also include Mistral-Nemo \cite{mistral2024nemo}, a slightly larger 12-B‑parameter base model, featuring strong multilingual, reasoning, and coding performance in its size class.
 Finally, we evaluate the Aya Expanse family \cite{dang2024ayaexpansecombiningresearch}: Aya-Expanse-8B, an open‑weight, instruction‑tuned multilingual model optimized via data arbitrage, preference training, and model‑merging; and its larger sibling, Aya-Expanse-32B--both supporting 23 languages and offering state‑of‑the‑art multilingual performance.

 For neuron identification, we use the CulturaX corpus \cite{nguyen2023culturaxcleanedenormousmultilingual}, a large-scale multilingual dataset comprising over 6.3 trillion tokens across 167 languages.
 The data is sourced from Common Crawl \cite{wenzek2019ccnet} and Wikipedia \cite{wikidump} and has undergone extensive cleaning and language identification to ensure high quality.
-To compute language-specific activations and obtain LAPE values, we truncate the dataset for each language to 500MB due to efficiency reasons.
+To compute language-specific activations and obtain LAPE values, we truncate the dataset for each language to 500MB (approx. 100M tokens) due to efficiency reasons.
+Our experiments focus on 21 representative languages, detailed in Appendix~\ref{app:langs}.
 For per-layer output experiments, we use 6 questions that are available in all languages, as described in Section \ref{sec:manip_data}.